Is your thermal printer underperforming? There’s a good chance that those print inaccuracies are the direct result of dirty printheads.

 When to Use Cleaning Cards

-Cleaning cards should be used sparingly, as they have the potential to scratch thermal printheads.
+You should use cleaning cards sparingly, as they have the potential to scratch thermal printheads.
 Many manufacturers recommend that you use a lint-free, alcohol-soaked swab or cloth on the printheads while reversing cleaning cards for the rollers.

 Isopropyl (Rubbing) Alcohol (IPA) Cleaning Method